 As He hath promised our fathers, Abraham and his seed forever.

 Meanwhile the home is sprinkled and incensed, and at the end of the canticle repeat the antiphon: From the East, etc.

-Let us pray.
 O God, Who by the guidance of a star didn't this day reveal thy Sole-Begotten Son to the Gentiles, grant that we who now know thee by Faith may be brought to the contemplation of thy heavenly majesty.
 Through the same Jesus Christ, thy Son, our Lord, Who live the and reign etch with thee I. Unity of the Holy Spirit, God, forever and ever.

 Responsory: Be enlightened and shine forth, O Jerusalem, for thy light is come, and upon thee is risen the glory of the Lord, Jesus Christ born of the Virgin Mary.

 P: Nations shall walk in thy light, and kings in the splendor of thy birth.
-All: And the glory of The Lord is risen upon thee.

-Let us pray.
 Bless, + O Lord, almighty God this home that it be the shelter of health, chastity, self-conquest, humility, goodness, mildness, obedience to the commandments, and thanksgiving to God the Father, Son, and Holy spirit.
 May blessing remain for all time upon this dwelling and them that live herein.
 Through Christ our Lord.